cdktf/cdktf-provider-cloudflare/docs/pagesProject.typescript.md

 - *Type:* string[]

+A list of branches that should not trigger a preview deployment.

+Wildcard syntax (`*`) is supported.
+Must be used with `preview_deployment_setting` set to `custom`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/pages_project#preview_branch_excludes PagesProject#preview_branch_excludes}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/pages_project#preview_branch_excludes PagesProject#preview_branch_excludes}

 ---